I Got a Sonos Arc and Then Didn’t Leave My Home for Weeks. Here’s What Happened.

 Unboxing Arc: A shape-defying design.
 And 76,000 individually-drilled holes.

-Back at home, I began one of my favorite parts of setting up a new Sonos product—the unboxing.
+Back at home, I began one of my favourite parts of setting up a new Sonos product—the unboxing.
 The experience with Arc is as exciting and dramatic as I had hoped.
-More importantly though, we’ve continued to look for ways to minimize the environmental impact of our products.
+More importantly, though, we’ve continued to look for ways to minimise the environmental impact of our products.
 As Michelle Enright, Senior Design Manager, Packaging Experience describes, “For Arc, we had a clean slate opportunity to design packaging from the ground up.
-We created a 96.1% paper-based construction—moving away from foam-based cushions, which would have been the easier and more cost effective path.”
+We created a 96.1% paper-based construction—moving away from foam-based cushions, which would have been the easier and more cost-effective path.”

 I started to circle around Arc.
 And with each angle from which I observed, a new dimension of the design was revealed.
 There are no harsh edges, clunky protrusions, or jarring cavities.
 In short, it’s stunning.
 Turns out, this is all very intentional.
 “We take a 360-degree approach,” says Philippe Vossel, Industrial Designer at Sonos.
 “It doesn’t matter where you first look at the product—it all matters.
 If you look at it from the side first, that’s where it matters.
 If you mount it to the wall and look at it from the bottom first, that’s where it matters.”
 Vossel and the Industrial Design team were also thoughtful about how your eye travels along the product.
 “We want to make sure you don’t get hung up or distracted by unrefined details,” he said.
 “And in the end, it’s how these details all tie together that allows us to create a visual story about sound.”

-I set up Arc in the middle of a work day, so I couldn’t immediately sit down to watch a full movie.
+I set up Arc in the middle of a work day, so I couldn’t immediately sit down to watch a full film.
 But I was so anxious to hear what it sounded like that I decided I had to at least listen to a song.
 And, as anxious as I was, I still used Trueplay™ to tune Arc to my living room, which is not a uniform shape.
-(Trueplay is, by far, my favorite Sonos feature.
-Not using Trueplay is like riding around in a new car without adjusting the seat and setting your favorite radio stations.
-You’ll still enjoy the ride, but you’re missing out on an experience that’s customized just for you.)
+(Trueplay is, by far, my favourite Sonos feature.
+Not using Trueplay is like riding around in a new car without adjusting the seat and setting your favourite radio stations.
+You’ll still enjoy the ride, but you’re missing out on an experience that’s customised just for you.)

 TV shows with Arc: Sound from a galaxy far, far away